dibyendumajumdar/ravi/readthedocs/lua-introduction.rst

 * Lua has some nice syntactic sugar for tables and functions
 * A Lua script is called a chunk - and is the unit of compilation in Lua
 * Lua functions can be yielded from and resumed later on, i.e., Lua supports coroutines
+* Lua is single threaded but its VM is small and encapsulated in a single data structure - hence each OS thread can be given its own
+  Lua VM
 * Lua's error handling is based on C setjmp/longjmp, and errors are caught via a special function call mechanism
 * Lua has a meta mechanism that enables a DIY class / object system with some syntactic sugar to make it look nice
 * You can create user defined types in C and make them available in Lua